How can I check my cholesterol?

 What affects cholesterol levels in the body?

-Cholesterol, hypercholesterolemia, and thyroid disease
+Cholesterol, hypercholesterolemia, and thyroid conditions

 Hormones produced by our thyroid gland play a major role in regulating metabolism and aid in the breakdown of fats, including cholesterol.
-So, an underactive or overactive thyroid gland can affect the body’s ability to process cholesterol.
+So, an underactive thyroid or overactive thyroid gland can affect the body’s ability to process cholesterol.

 Hypothyroidism can also lead to hypercholesterolemia, which is the increase of LDL cholesterol in the body.
 If you are experiencing symptoms of a thyroid-related condition, then a thyroid-related blood test can provide a simple way to check your thyroid function.